 Your provider(s) will set a schedule with you that matches the needs of your family with the availability of their schedules.
 Talk to your provider if the schedule is difficult to keep.
 It is better to change your schedule to something that works well for everyone rather than having to frequently cancel visits and rearrange schedules.

 Thank you for your commitment to the valuable services offered through your local Early Intervention and Preschool Special Education Programs.
-Sincerely, new SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY
+Sincerely,

 Laura Fenn, CEO/Director Cindy Anderson, Program Director